Who can get universal credit, housing benefit and council tax rebate?

 - What is universal credit (UC)?

-- What is housing benefit (HB)?
+- What is housing benefit (HB) and State Pension Credit (SPC)?

 - What is council tax rebate (CTR)?